 - In the Amazon rainforest, 400 to 500 native Amazonian Indian tribes live.

-- About 50 of these tribes are believed that they have no contact with the outside world.
+- About 50 of these tribes are believed they have no contact with the outside world.

-- The tribes have their own society, language, culture, and rituals.
+- The tribes have their society, language, culture, and rituals.

 - The Yanomami tribe is the biggest tribe of the Amazon rainforest with 20,000 members.